plafer/Tissue.jl/NOTES.md

 + Some code needs to be run in the main thread (e.g. all UI operations in QT).
     + we need a mechanism to specify whether callbacks need to be run in UI thread or not.
-+ If no callbacks are registered for a graph output stream, don't write to that channel
-+ in `wait_until_done()`, also wait for all callback tasks to be done.
 + Add closed loop control in determining the sleep period for polling the generator calculator.
     + Technically, we could be polling too fast and filling up the `Channel` buffers.
 + Flow limiter: the initial bootstrap takes into account the compilation time.
-+ The current setup requires an output stream for a graph to be defined.
-    + What if I want to consume the output all within calculators (e.g. display it and that's it)?
-    + We could patch it up simply by putting a sink to any output stream which has no callback registered.
-    + Or maybe we'd want to do all the work within graphs, and have no output streams?
 + Bootstrap: the initial flow estimate is very much an underestimate, and the graph takes a few seconds to get to its limiting fps.
 + BUG: If a packet is dropped on the first run of a graph, the graph just hangs.
     + Take into consideration when redesigning the bootstrap